jimbobbennett/smart-garden-ornaments/days/5-add-more-sensors.md

 ### Show the data in IoT Central

-To add the sensor data, repeat the steps above to add a new data type into a new version of the IoT Central device template, and the dashboard.
+To add the sensor data, repeat the steps above to add a new data type into a new version of the IoT Central device template.

 1. Set the *Display name* to `Soil Moisture`